fenago/python-networking-sysadmins/development/lab_guides/Lab_9.md

     ![](./images/C13963_09_28.jpg)

-    Figure 9.28: An even faster output

-    Once again, the result is better than the previous attempt, but it is still not as good as the \"naive\" algorithm.
-This time, the biggest contribution to the runtime is the lambda expression on line 11.
-That tests whether one of the previously found primes is smaller than the square root of the candidate number.
-There\'s no way to remove that test from this version of the algorithm.
-In other words, surprisingly, in this case, doing too much work to find a prime number is faster than finding the minimum work necessary and doing just that.

 6. In fact, the good news is that our effort has not been wasted.
 It\'s don\'t recommend running this yourself unless the instructor says